Perspectives in Global Management

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

-Tentative program activities:
+Sample program activities:

 - Visits to key sites in Edinburgh